-- 1) "Move away from me please." - 2) "No wonder everyone thinks Elks fans are a bunch of hot-heads." - "Security can kick you out of here for bothering people." - 4) "Why don't we just go back to our seats and enjoy the game." - 5) "You're the one who's acting like an idiot.
+- 1) "Move away from me please." - "No wonder everyone thinks Elks fans are a bunch of hot-heads." - "Security can kick you out of here for bothering people." - 4) "Why don't we just go back to our seats and enjoy the game." - "You're the one who's acting like an idiot.
 Go sit down."

-Educational Skills such as Reading and Writing
+Educational Skills such as Reading, Writing, and Mathematical ability